dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

 Edit Mode
 ---------

-In Edit Mode there are two option related to the animation workflow that you can use.
+In Edit Mode there is an option related to the animation workflow that you can use.

 .. figure:: /images/grease-pencil_animation_introduction_edit-options.png